pydoit/doit/doc/index.rst

 .. topic:: tab-completion

-  tab-completion for commands/task (supports bash and zsh) (:ref:`more <tabcompletion>`)
+  built-in support tab-completion for commands/task (supports bash and zsh) (:ref:`more <tabcompletion>`)